-Action Note 1 CAUTION Do not install or remove the gripper when power is on.
+Action Note 1 !
+CAUTION Do not install or remove the gripper when power is on.
 Otherwise damage to the electronics may occur.
-For details about how to check the power status and how to turn off gripper power using FlexPendant, see Configuration page on page 48 .
+For details about how to check the power status and how to turn off gripper power using FlexPendant, see Configuration page on page 46 .
 Always check the gripper power status before commencing any service work Make sure that all supplies for electrical power and air pressure are turned off.

-Action Note 2 Position the gripper to the arm tool flange on the axis 6 of the robot. xx1500001394 A Arm tool flange 3 Use the guide pin and air hose hole to make the gripper align with the arm tool flange.
-For the positions of the guide pin and air hose hole, see Mounting flange on page 35 .
+Action Note 2 Position the gripper to the arm tool flange on the axis 6 of the robot.
+A B A Arm tool flange B Axis 6 of the robot 3 Use the guide pin and air hose hole to make the gripper align with the arm tool flange.
+For the positions of the guide pin and air hose hole, see Mounting flange on page 33 .
 4 For the gripper with a vacuum module, check the O-ring in the air hose hole.
 Replace if damaged.
-O-ring 4x2: 3HAC063220-001 (1 pcs) 5 Rotate the arm tool flange with the gripper to make one of the three screw holes accessible and then refit the screw.
+O-ring 4x2: 3HAC063220-001 (1 pcs) xx1500001625 5 Rotate the arm tool flange with the gripper to make one of the three screw holes accessible and then refit the screw.
 Screw: M2.5 x 8, 3HAC051701-001 (1 pcs)